-- conduct marketing and evaluation research appropriate to nonprofit organizations, including statistical evaluation of the findings from quantitative measures; - analyze social theories relevant to the function of nonprofit organizations; and - make both ethically and economically sound decisions based on an understanding of the role of nonprofit organizations within the community.
+- conduct marketing and evaluation research appropriate to nonprofit organizations, including statistical evaluation of the findings from quantitative measures; - · analyze social theories relevant to the function of nonprofit organizations; and - · make both ethically and economically sound decisions - based on an understanding of the role of nonprofit organizations within the community.

-Professors: Don Francis and Alan Mock Associate Professor: Christopher D. Moore Assistant Professor: Joseph D. Botana III
+Professors: Don Francis and Alan Mock Associate Professor: Christopher D. Moore One of the following:

-Nonprofit Organization Management Major
+- MAT 220 Probability and Statistics

-NPO 140 Introduction to Nonprofit Organizations
+- NPO 140 Introduction to Nonprofit Organizations

+- NPO 330 Managing Nonprofit Organizations

+- NPO 350 Community Relations for Nonprofits

-NPO 360 Fiscal Management and Budgeting for Nonprofits
+- NPO 360 Fiscal Management and Budgeting for Nonprofits

+- NPO 365 Fundraising

-NPO 410 Internship in Nonprofit Management
+- NPO 410 Internship in Nonprofit Management

-NPO 460 Senior Internship in Nonprofit Management
+- NPO 460 Senior Internship in Nonprofit Management

-NPO 473 Strategic Planning for Nonprofits (Writing Intensive)
+- NPO 473 Strategic Planning for Nonprofits (Writing Intensive)

-SOCP 335 Research Methods for the Behavioral Sciences (4 semester hours)
+- SOCP 335 Research Methods for the Behavioral Sciences (4 semester hours)

+- One of the following:

+- EDUP 330 Human Growth and Development

+- SOCP 220 Social Psychology

+COM 111 Fundamentals of Public Speaking